 Chairman and Chief Executive Officer, Parrot S.A.
-Board Committees Finance Nominating and Governance

-Director Since 2009 Science and technology

-Age 56

 Other Current Public Boards: Parrot S.A.

-Former Public Directorships Held During the Past Other Experience and Education

-Current Chief Executive Officer
+- Finance

+- Nominating and Governance

+- · Science and technology

 5 Years

+- · Current Chief Executive Officer

-5 Years • None Technology leadership
+- Technology leadership

-Technology leadershipEntrepreneurial and management expertise
+- Entrepreneurial and management expertise

+- Director of privately-held company

 HENRI SEYDOUX has been Chairman and Chief Executive Officer of Parrot S.A., a global wireless products manufacturer, since 1994.
 Mr. Seydoux is an entrepreneur with great initiative.
 He founded Parrot S.A. in 1994 as a private company and took it public in 2007.
 He serves on the board of directors of Sigfox, a privately-held global communications service provider for the Internet.